|

 19th century, the area that is now Brookline Memorial Park was mainly

-indicate.
+the land.
 In 1875, the the Anderson Family purchased twenty-two acres of Hayes property,

-between Brookline Boulevard and Breining Street.
+situated between present-day Brookline Boulevard and Breining Street.

 In 1895, James Anderson built a